Motivic cohomology of equicharacteristic schemes: Definition of

-The splitting result follows from the result on Adams operations in Proposition~\ref{prop:adams} below by a standard argument.
-Indeed, we start with the multiplicative maps of graded objects
+We now drop the hypothesis that $X$ has finite valuation dimension and turn to (2).
+The splitting follows from the result on Adams operators in Theorem~\ref{thm:adams} by an argument which is standard but looks technically complicated in our context since we are keeping track of multiplicative structure.
+Fix $m\ge 2$.
+We start with the multiplicative maps of graded spectra

-where the right-most term is regarded as a constant graded object and the middle term is the graded object $j\mapsto \Fil^{j}_{\mot}\K(X)$.
-Upon rationalizing and taking eigenspectra, Proposition~\ref{prop:adams} then produces multiplicative equivalences of graded objects
+where the right-most term is regarded as a constant graded object and the middle term is the graded spectrum $j\mapsto \Fil^{j}_{\mot}\K(X)$ (i.e., $R(\Fil^{\star}_{\mot}\K(X))$ in terms of the upcoming notation).
+Rationalising and taking Adams eigenspectra, we obtain a diagram of graded $\bb E_\infty$-algebras